 “Would you like to stay in the US?”

-To the surprise of the interviewer, she replied “No,” and continued, “the US doesn’t take care of its people.”
+To the interviewer’s surprise, she replied, “No,” and continued, “The US doesn’t take care of its people.”

 French Healthcare for Expats?